 - Cognitive Reactivity

 - Experiential Avoidance

 - General Psychological Symptoms

-Mindfulness Meditation has been associated with higher levels of mindfulness, self-compassion, and overall sense of well-being.
+Mindfulness meditation, as a practice, has been associated with higher levels of mindfulness, self-compassion, and an overall sense of well-being.

 With all this research showing the incredible benefits of mindfulness, it’s no wonder so many people are talking about it.
 It’s the ultimate life-hack for maintaining psychological well-being.
 But where did it come from?

 A Condensed History of Mindfulness for Beginners